cloud-gov/cg-site/content/docs/apps/production-ready.md

 To build consistent, healthy, production-ready applications on cloud.gov, incorporate the following practices into your development workflow from the beginning.

 ### Configuration as code
-To ensure consistency and reproducibility, you should capture your application configuration in version control.
+To ensure consistency and reproducibility, capture your application configuration in version control.

 #### How
 * Write an [application manifest](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) that defines your application configuration, such as the application name, or what previously created services to use.